sophiayduan/bldc-motor/JOURNAL.md

 # July 31st: Finished
 **Total time spent: 6h**
+I ended up switching to 9 slots/ 12 poles for a more convential ratio.

 Today I finished CADing the entire project, using M2 threaded insert (same as my other project) and some small ball bearings.

 The hardest part was getting the correct dimensions for my stator teeth and rotor, I need to optimize the gap between the magnets, the rotor/stator air gap, keeping the stator teeth reasonable for me to wind by hand and that parts I could find on aliexpress.

 I think I managed to fix all the issues I wanted to tackle with this design.